Our mission is to raise awareness and resources for homeless dogs and the heroes who fight for them.

-Some lucky dogs are in progressive shelters who have staff, resources, and community support that enables them to find homes for all of their adoptable dogs through local adoptions and outside rescues.
+Some lucky dogs are in progressive shelters who have staff, resources, and community support that enable them to find homes for all of their adoptable dogs through local adoptions and outside rescues.

 Some not-so-lucky dogs are in open intake, high-kill shelters that are routinely forced to ‘euthanize for space.’
 Many of the people who work in these shelters work desperately to save every dog they can but are understaffed, underfunded, undersupported, and overwhelmed.

 And then there are the dogs left behind at tiny municipal pounds in rural communities on back roads people rarely travel.

 These dogs live in sparse conditions with few resources and no extras.
 They are held in chain-link kennels behind police stations, at the city dump, or in squat concrete buildings with no heat/AC until their owners come for them or they are destroyed to make room for new dogs that arrive.
 Their pictures are not on a shelter website or Petfinder.
 Rarely is there anyone working to address their physical, emotional or behavioral needs, let alone search for an adopter.
 Their only chance beyond being claimed by their owners is for a rescue worker to visit the pound and ‘pull’ them, transporting them to rescues sometimes several states away.

 Who Will Let the Dogs Out (we affectionately call it Waldo) shares the faces and stories of the forgotten dogs and the heroes fighting for them through words, photographs, video, and most recently, film.

 We travel to shelters, rescues, and dog pounds to raise awareness to inspire change.
 So far, we’ve been to 63 in nine states!